File: how to nourish, style and maintain your hair?

 • a Sachajuan conditioner to make your hair stronger and shinier (in a good way),

-• a restorative mask from the same brand , to restore vigor and vitality,
+• a restorative mask from the same brand , to restore their vigor and vitality,

 • ultra-nourishing products, based on jojoba or safflower oil for example.
-It is almost obligatory to moisturize frizzy hair, often very dry,
+This is almost mandatory to moisturize frizzy hair, which is often very dry,

 • a scrub, mask and/or scalp massage when you go to the hairdresser.
 If you have oily hair, ask for an absorbent mask (often clay-based).
-Conversely, choose a nourishing mask if your hair is rather dry.
+Conversely, opt for a nourishing mask if your hair is rather dry.

-If you scrupulously follow the steps we have just seen, you will normally not need to treat your hair since it will be in perfect health.
-However, if your routine was not yet perfect or, for one reason or another , your mane is not in the best condition, so you need to take care of it.
+If you follow the steps we have just seen carefully, you will normally not need to treat your hair since it will be in perfect health.
+However, if your routine was not yet up to scratch or, for one reason or another, , your mane is not at its best, so you need to take care of it.

-Considered the top of the range from L'Oréal, Redken offers a very wide range of products for all hair types.
-Despite intimidating prices, some can nevertheless constitute a relevant alternative.
+Considered the top of the range of L'Oréal, Redken offers a very wide range of products for all hair types.
+Despite intimidating prices, some can nevertheless be a relevant alternative.

 • To eradicate dandruff, Sachajuan offers a "Professional haircare" shampoo which also acts on redness and itching, just like Aveda with a deeper anti-dandruff treatment .

-• If your hair is having trouble growing or if it seems weak, Sachajuan is still there for you with its "Hair control treatment" which promotes its growth while strengthening it.
+• If your hair is struggling to grow or feels weak, Sachajuan is still here for you with its "Hair control treatment" which promotes hair growth while strengthening it.

-• Lighter, TIGI restorative shampoos and conditioners help put damaged hair back on its feet.
+• Lighter, TIGI repairing shampoos and conditioners help to get damaged hair back on its feet.

 How to feed yourself?

-No, there are no typos.
+No, there is no typo.
 What we eat can affect our hair.

 “We are what we eat,” Christophe tells us.

-You've probably noticed: you often have oily skin when you eat a double-meat kebab with ketchup and mayo or a Maxi Best-Of menu.
-Logically, the scalp reacts more or less in the same way...
+You've probably noticed: you often have oily skin when you eat a double meat kebab with ketchup and mayo or a Maxi Best-Of menu.
+Logically, the scalp reacts more or less the same way...

-Hair, no more than your beach body , therefore doesn't like tacos or pizza.
+Hair, no more than your beach body , therefore does not like tacos or pizzas.
 Conversely, vegetables and other sources of vitamins B/C will be your best allies for strong and shiny hair.

 In summary...